 21 Apr Imagine A Dental Handpiece That Never Breaks

 A dental sterilizer is essential for minimizing cross-contamination between patients.
 The most common form of sterilizer used in dentistry is a steam sterilizer which works by “exposing each item to direct steam contact at the required temperature and pressure for a specified time (CDC.gov).”
 The active agents of steam sterilization, heat and pressure have devastating impact on the moving components of a dental handpiece making periodic failure inevitable.
-By learning how each component reacts to the sterilization process and combatting the causes of failure allows dentists to wind back the clock and minimize the agony of handpiece failure.
+By learning how each component reacts to the sterilization process and combating the causes of failure allows dentists to wind back the clock and minimize the agony of handpiece failure.

 A dental handpiece only has one moving component, called the turbine, which is responsible for all its’ failures including symptoms such as wobbling, loss of torque, squealing, or the locking or dropping of burs.
 Each of these symptoms will render a handpiece useless delaying daily work, losing money, and losing time.
 Let’s first understand how these problems occur to then optimize future performance and reliability of every handpiece.